PeterPorskamp/CoFFee/README.md

 # CoFFee
 ## Alex's Matlab tools

-in progress..

-path % to check current path
+% run these commands in Matlab from CoFFee's root folder to add the functions to Matlab's path

+1. Check the contents of the current path:
+'path'

+2. add CoFFee's functions folder and its subfolders to the path: addpath(genpath([cd '\functions\']))

+3. Check the contents of updated path path

+4. Save path for future Matlab sessions savepath

-% restoredefaultpath % optional, to restore default addpath(genpath([cd '\functions\'])) % add this checkout folder (and its subfolders) to the path path % to check new path savepath % save for future sessions
+% NOTE optional, to restore default %
+% restoredefaultpath